celtechstarter/celtechstarter/README.md

 <ul align="left">
   <li><strong>Hobbies:</strong> In my free time, I enjoy gardening and collecting Pokémon cards.</li>
-  <li><strong>Geeky Side:</strong> I am passionate about solving complex problems, building innovative solutions at the cutting edge of technology, and continuously discovering how AI can transform existing paradigms, including its creative applications.</li>
+  <li><strong>Geeky Side:</strong> I am passionate about solving complex problems, building innovative solutions at the cutting edge of technology, and continuously discovering how AI can transform existing paradigms, with a strong focus on intelligent automation and strategic AI application.</li>
 </ul>

 <h3 align="left">🛠 Technologies and Tools</h3>